Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

 Demolition & Construction

-Our crews carefully remove existing materials, preserving elements when possible to save costs.
-We focus on efficient construction processes that minimize labor expenses while maintaining quality craftsmanship throughout.
+Our EPA Lead-Safe certified crews (License #NAT-F285417-1) carefully remove existing materials, preserving elements when possible to save costs.
+We focus on efficient construction processes that minimize labor expenses while maintaining quality craftsmanship.
+For pre-1978 homes — common across Chicago — proper lead-safe practices are non-negotiable and included in our pricing.

 Final Installation & Finishing

-We complete all installations with attention to detail, ensuring a polished final product despite budget constraints.
-Strategic finishing touches like quality hardware and lighting create a high-end appearance without breaking the bank.
+We complete all installations with attention to detail, ensuring a polished final product within your $50K budget.
+Strategic finishing touches like quality hardware, under-cabinet lighting, and a well-chosen backsplash create a high-end appearance without breaking the bank.
+Average construction time: 4-6 weeks from demo to final walkthrough.

-Here's how that $50K typically breaks down in the Chicago market:
+Here's how that $50K typically breaks down in the Chicago market.
+These are real numbers from our 2025-2026 projects, not national averages:

 Cabinetry